willswats/fedora-silverblue-config/setup/applications/ssh.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-Set the passphrase and save it in your password manager.
+Set the passphrase and save it.

 ## Adding SSH key to GitHub